The Wellcome Trust Institutional Translational Partnership Award (iTPA)

 This funding has enabled the appointment of two Translational Research Facilitators (TRFs), who will aid investigators with ensuring translatability of ongoing projects, forge new and productive connections between academic researchers and the clinical workforce and lead the following two schemes that have been funded as part of the award:

 The Access to Expertise Award (£125,000 pa) will enable investigators to access appropriate expertise to help unblock specific bottlenecks associated with translational research and shift their research to the next phase of translation.
 Six projects of 6-12 month duration will be awarded up to £25,000.
-The first round of this competition is now closed.
-The second call for applications will open in March 2019.
-Please direct queries to Laura Ajram.
+The first two rounds of this competition have now taken place.

 Both awards are open to the Faculties of Humanities, Science and Engineering, and Biology, Medicine, and Health.